bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 You can combine the last two test suites by running ``node make test:lib``.

 Unit and integration tests are run in a web browser (see requirements).
-The test suite automatically starts the web browser with the right settings to ensure consistent test results.
+The test framework automatically starts a web browser with the right settings to ensure consistent test results.

 .. _devguide_bokehjs_development_devtoolsserver: